Metabase at scale

 That said, Metabase is already efficient out of the box.
 For example, for a starter Metabase instance on AWS, we recommend running Metabase using Elastic Beanstalk on a

 t3.small instance, and scaling up from there.
 That’s a dual core machine with 2 gigabytes of RAM.
-Machines with 4-8 gigs of RAM should handle hundreds of users, and you can bump the number of cores and gigabytes of memory if needed.
+Machines with 4-8 Gbyte should handle hundreds of users, and you can bump the number of cores and gigabytes of memory if needed.

 While adding more cores and memory can be effective, you’re generally better off using horizontal scaling to support more users.
 The reason is because there are database connectivity limits built into each Metabase instance to prevent the instance from overwhelming your data warehouse with requests.
 You can increase the number of connections available for your instance, but we still recommend multiple instances.

 Horizontal scaling involves running multiple instances of Metabase in combination with a load balancer to direct traffic to the instances.
 Metabase is set up for horizontal scaling out of the box, so you don’t need any special configuration to run multiple instances of Metabase.

 The primary use case for horizontal scaling is to improve reliability (a.k.a. “high availability”), but horizontal scaling can also improve multi-user performance.
 When the load is balanced, a high-traffic, CPU-bound Metabase instance will perform better (faster) when some of its traffic is directed to other instances, as the CPU load will be distributed across multiple machines.